SwedbankPay/developer.swedbankpay.com/payments/swish/direct.md

 | `transaction`    | `object` | The `transaction` object contains information about the specific transaction.                     |
 | └➔&nbsp;`msisdn` | `string` | The end-user's mobile number.
 It must have a country code prefix and be 8 to 15 digits in length. |

-{% include transaction-response.md payment_instrument="swish" transaction="sale"
+{% include transaction-response.md api_resource="swish" transaction="sale"
 %}

 ## E-Commerce Purchase Flow